Peter Lik: Photography

 In 1984, Lik made his first trip to the United States, traveling around the country for a year in an old van.
 While in Alaska, he was introduced to panoramic cameras and learned about large format photography.
 Upon his return to Australia, he continued to experiment with the panoramic format.
 In 1989, Lik returned to the United States, undertaking a project to photograph landscapes in all 50 states.
-He sold some of the photos for use in calendars and as postcards.
 Photos from the project were later collected in his 2003 coffee table book, Spirit of America.

 Lik spent the early 1990s working for the tourism department of Queensland, Australia, traveling through the Outback and photographing little-seen areas.
-In 1994, he moved to Las Vegas, Nevada, where he opened Lik USA, which includes a facility for printing and framing his photos.
-He started his own publishing company, Lik Publishing, in the mid-1990s.
-The company has produced coffee table books, postcards and calendars of his work.
+In 1994, he moved to Las Vegas, Nevada.
+Since the mid-1990s he has self-published coffee table books, postcards and calendars of his work.
 In 1997, he published his first book, Australia: Images of a Timeless Land.
-In 2010, he published a 25-year retrospective coffee table book, 25th Anniversary Big Book, a 580-page leather-bound book weighing 40 pounds and containing over 500 images.
+In 2010, he published a 25-year retrospective coffee table book, 25th Anniversary Big Book, containing over 500 images.

-In December 2010, Lik sold a photograph for US$1 million to an anonymous collector, his highest-priced sale at that time.
+In December 2010, Lik sold by his own account a photograph for US$1 million to an anonymous collector, his highest-priced sale at that time.
+There is no independent evidence for this statement.
 The photograph, titled "One", was shot on the banks of the Androscoggin River in New Hampshire.
-Lik has stated that only one print of the photo will ever be printed.
 According to BuzzFeed, as of 2011, the amount paid for "One" is the eleventh-highest price ever paid for a photo.
+The highest sale at auction until 2023 was the work "Beyond Paradise", hammer price : 11,000 $ (Revere Auctions, 27.01.2022, Saint Paul MN, USA).

 After winning the Art in Nature category of the 2010 Windland Smith Rice International Awards from Nature's Best Photography, "Ghost" (taken in Antelope Canyon, Arizona) was selected as part of a May 2011 exhibition of nature photography at the Smithsonian Institution National Museum of Natural History in Washington, D.C.
 The photo was shot in a slot canyon with the sunlight coming in through a hole above, creating a ghostly aura.
 His "Inner Peace" won a 2011 Windland Smith Rice International Award, and was on display at the Smithsonian from April through September 2012.

-In December 2014, Lik claimed to have sold a photograph titled "Phantom" to an anonymous bidder for $6.5 million, making it potentially the highest price paid for a photograph.
+In December 2014, Lik claimed to have sold a photograph titled "Phantom" to an anonymous bidder for $6.5 million, making it potentially the third highest price paid for a photograph as of 2023.
 Lik's claim has been greeted with much scepticism.
 No details of the sale have been verified though a lawyer confirmed that the mysterious buyer does exist.